gazzamc/The-Expanse-RESTful-API/README.md

     - If you click the *Edit* button, the JSON result will be replaced with a form but keeping the same structure.
         The two previous buttons will disappear and a *Cancel* and *Save* button now appears below the result box.
         - If you click save without entering any information a modal will appear once again.
-            - Clicking *YES* will make the modal disappear and an appropiate error message will appear below the results box.
+            - Clicking *YES* will make the modal disappear and an appropriate error message will appear below the results box.
         - If you click save and enter invalid data.
-            - Clicking *YES* will make the modal disappear and an appropiate error message will appear below the results box.
+            - Clicking *YES* will make the modal disappear and an appropriate error message will appear below the results box.
         - If you click save and enter only one of the fields.
             - Clicking *YES* will make the modal disappear and successful message will appear in the results box in JSON format.
             - Any fields not entered wont be overwritten.